-The futures contracts we offer are contracts between two parties, obliging the buyer to buy and the seller to sell 1 USD at a future point in time (expiration date) at a price agreed upon (price of transaction).
-No actual transaction on USD takes place at expiration, the contracts are financially settled in BTC.
+The futures contracts we offer are contracts between two parties, obliging to buy or sell a particular currency, commodity or underlying index at a future point in time (expiration date) at a price agreed upon (price of transaction).Currently, Quedex offers futures on BTCUSD exchange rate.
+Quedex futures are bitcoin-settled, no actual underlying is exchanged at expiration, the contracts are financially settled in BTC.

 Currently, there are at least 3 contract maturities, expiring on Fridays 8:00 UTC

 Futures on Quedex are margined (read more on margining), which means that you don't have to deposit the

 full contract value in order to open a position, only the margin (